uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 For every 1,000 First Nations children, there were 140.[^6] child maltreatment-related investigations, as compared with 33.[^5] investigations for non-Aboriginal children.[^15]
-The rate of<!--x-->
+The rate of <!-- page 193 -->investigations involving First Nations children was 4.2 times the rate of non-Aboriginal investigations.[^16]
-investigations involving First Nations children was 4.2 times the rate of non-Aboriginal investigations.[^16] The study also found that in the population under review, those allegations were more likely to be substantiated in the cases of First Nations children.
+The study also found that in the population under review, those allegations were more likely to be substantiated in the cases of First Nations children.
 This was true for all categories of maltreatment, but the difference was most extreme for investigations of neglect.[^17] Investigations of First Nations families for neglect were substantiated at a rate eight times greater than for the non-Aboriginal population.[^18]